-- continue our development of our product candidates, including continuing enrollment in our ongoing Phase 2 clinical trial for AVR-RD-01; - initiate additional clinical trials and preclinical studies for our other product candidates; - · seek to identify and develop or in-license or acquire additional product candidates and technologies; - seek to industrialize our ex vivo lentiviral gene therapy approach into a robust, scalable and, if approved, commercially viable process; - · seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval; - · hire and retain additional personnel, such as clinical, quality control, commercial and scientific personnel; - expand our infrastructure and facilities to accommodate our growing employee base, including adding equipment and physical infrastructure to support our research and development; and - continue to transition our organization to operating as a public company.
+- continue our development of our product candidates, including continuing enrollment in our ongoing Phase 2 clinical trial for AVR-RD-01, recruitment and activities related to our Phase 1/2 clinical trial for AVR-RD-02, and activities related to the investigator-sponsored Phase 1/2 clinical trial for AVR-RD-04; - initiate additional clinical trials and preclinical studies for our product candidates; - · seek to identify and develop or in-license or acquire additional product candidates and technologies; - seek to industrialize our ex vivo lentiviral gene therapy approach into a robust, scalable and, if approved, commercially viable process; - · seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - · establish a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval; - hire and retain additional personnel, such as clinical, quality control, commercial and scientific personnel; - expand our infrastructure and facilities to accommodate our growing employee base, including adding equipment and physical infrastructure to support our research and development; and - · continue to incur additional public company-related costs.

-We believe that our existing cash and cash equivalents as of March 31, 2019 will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2020.
+We believe that our existing cash and cash equivalents as of June 30, 2019, together with the net proceeds from our July 2019 underwritten public offering, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2021.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 If we receive regulatory approval for AVR-RD-01 or our other product candidates, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.